Tree-sitter

 Syntax: (#not-has-type? capture type...)

 The first argument is always a captured node whose type is compare against.
-For the additional arguments, a string literal will be compared as a type name.
+For the additional arguments, a string will be compared as a type name.
 Two or more additional arguments will be compared in an AND fashion, as if to say “type does not match any of these values.”

 In this context, the “type” of a node is the name of the tree-sitter grammar rule which created it.
 If multiple types are provided, the comparison will be performed in an OR fashion, allowing comparison to any of a set of values.